 Follow Deborah on Social Media

-Deborah L. Green, also, called "Debbie" and running nickname "The Rocket," is a professional distance runner, educator and certified yoga instructor who is a native of Baltimore, Maryland.
+Deborah L. Green, also, called "Debbie" and running nickname "The Rocket," is a professional distance runner, college educator, certified yoga therapist and certified yoga instructor who is a native of Baltimore, Maryland.

 She has years of experience in higher education as a college professor at the four-year and two-year institution teaching communications, journalism and yoga courses.
 She has worked in the field as a freelance journalist covering news, sports and fitness.

 Green is an certified Yoga Therapist (C-IAYT), an Experienced Registered Yoga Instructor (E-RYT-500) and president and owner of Yoga Restore Athletica, LLC℠ teaching group, private yoga sessions, continuing education courses and guest speaker for various organizations; and founder of the Grace Beauty Speed Organization® mentors and coaches female athletes as an assistant track coach.